Kinvey/android-sdk/README.md

 You can see Javadocs changes in your browser at localhost:3000

-- test locally devcenter and java-library
+Test locally devcenter and java-library

-- commit changes
+Commit changes

-- push to origin master
+Push to origin master

 ## License